mblayman/mattlayman.com/site/2014/tappy.md

 `TAPTestRunner` that behaves just like the standard library `TextTestRunner` or with a [nose](https://nose.readthedocs.org/en/latest/) plugin.

-tappy popped into existence because I work in very heterogeneous programming environment at work.
+tappy popped into existence because I work in a very heterogeneous programming environment at work.
 The details of that work won't excite the average reader, but the job consists of C++, Python, Perl, and plenty of shell scripts.
 All of these languages have various tests to report status and each testing